GustavoCardoso3/Login-Register-Laravel/README.md

 ## Acknowledgements

-Laravel - The PHP framework used for this project.
+- [Laravel] - The PHP framework used for this project.
-Socialite - Laravel package for OAuth authentication.
+- [Socialite] - Laravel package for OAuth authentication.
-Google Developer Console - For obtaining OAuth credentials for Google login.
+- [Google Developer] - Console - For obtaining OAuth credentials for Google login.
-GitHub Developer Settings - For obtaining OAuth credentials for GitHub login.
+- [GitHub Developer] - Settings - For obtaining OAuth credentials for GitHub login.